savashn/ecewo/README.md

 ### Minimalist and easy-to-use web framework for C — inspired by the simplicity of [Express.js](https://expressjs.com/).

+So it’s really simple, but in a C kind of way.

+<hr />

-**This is a hobby project that I'm developing to improve my programming skills.
-So it's not stable or production-ready.
+> **This is a hobby project that I'm developing to improve my programming skills.
+So it might not be production-ready, and it doesn't need to be.
+Personally, I wouldn't recommend using C for production-level web development, as it's too risky and unnecessary.
 See [FAQ](https://ecewo.vercel.app/docs/faq).**

-<hr />

 ### Table of Contents